 Most Common Premise Liability Lawsuits

-- 2020, New York: $3,500,000 Settlement.
 A 31-year-old man fell through a vault’s door as he was walking on a sidewalk.
 He landed inside an underground vault that contained water.
 Police rescued him and he was brought to the hospital.
-The hospital staff initially treated him for hypothermia.
-The man was ultimately diagnosed with multiple disc herniations, a pinched nerve, and radiculopathy down his left arm.
-He initially sought physical therapy, chiropractic treatment, and acupuncture therapy.
+His immediate concern was hypothermia.
+He was diagnosed with multiple disc herniations, a pinched nerve, and radiculopathy down his left arm.
+He sought physical therapy, chiropractic treatment, and acupuncture therapy.
 The man claimed that his initial treatments failed to resolve his injuries.
 He then underwent a discectomy.
 The man followed up with physical therapy and painkilling injections to his neck.
 He claimed improvement but continued to experience radiating pain and mobility limitations.
 The man had not returned to work since the accident.
 He sued the company that maintained the vault, alleging improper maintenance of the vault’s door.
 The man claimed that the door’s three hinges deteriorated, as the hinge’s bolts were either dislodged or broken.
 He also alleged that the company failed to timely inspect the vault.
 This case settled for $3,500,000.

 $3,500,000 – Settlement